 Lowri is a member of both Live Music Now and Music in Hospitals and Care with her duo ‘String Sisters’ and Viola, Flute and Harp group, ‘Vesta Trio.’
 Lowri has been generously supported by Help Musicians UK, the Royal Society of Muscians, Arts Council Wales, Wales Arts Review, Kathleen Trust, Ryan Davies Memorial Trust, James Pantyfedwen Foundation, Denne Gilkes Memorial Fund and Craxton Memorial Trust.

 David works have been broadcast live on BBC Radio 3 and performed in the US, Germany, Poland, Russia, Denmark, Sweden, South America.
 Major UK performances have taken place at Wigmore Hall and The Purcell Room, King’s Place, et al.

 Steve Reich said of this work: ” ‘Morning’.
 Integration of voice with string quartet beautifully done – particularly first entrance.
 Writing for instruments is solid and sounds very good to me.
 Very honest stuff”.

-David studied at The Royal College of Music from 1990-94, going on to complete post-grad studies at the University of Oxford.
+David studied at The Royal College of Music from 1990-94, later completing post-grad studies at the University of Oxford.

 David is the recipient of numerous awards and scholarships including: The John Longmire Prize for Composition and The Jack Morrison Prize for Guitar (RCM); The Composition Prize for Youth Orchestra, Murcia, Spain; The Fine Arts Sinfonia Composition Prize (London); and SPNM Short-listed composer 2001, among others.

 As well as concert music, David has written film scores.
-He also wrote the tutorial book/CD, ‘Play Classical Guitar’ that has entered three editions including a Spanish translation (Backbeat Books, 2000).
+He also wrote the tutorial book/CD, ‘Play Classical Guitar’ which was later published in Spanish also.